cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 **cyber~Blocks**
 ### What is cyber~Page?
-cyber~Page is the face of the protocol in a way.
+cyber~Page is the face of the protocol.
 It allows you to search for things.
 Obtain results.
 View statistics.
 Use governance procedures.

 ### What is Cyb?
 Cyb is your friendly robot / personal browser application.
 One one hand it is a mere browser.
 But it isn't.
 The problem is that there is no such word as of now that describes what cyb is exactly.
 It is a browser in the sense that it lets you search for things.
 But it is your personal applications, that can understand many other things.
 It can act as a wallet.
 It can act as a database.
 It contains your cyber-space robots.
 For now, we call this a browser.
 But I would imagine that something along - personal customizable web application, provides a better description.